kr41/BashBooster/README.md

 You can find `Vagrantfile` on the root of sources.
 It sets up three virtual machines using Ubuntu, CentOS, and Debian, and uses `example/bootstrap.sh` script for provisioning.
 The script installs and configures Nginx web-server, builds Bash Booster documentation and places it to the web root directory.
+It also demonstrates most of library features.
 Run:

     $ vagrant up